 Diamonds vs. Cubic Zirconia

-Unsurprisingly, because cubic zirconia is manmade and considered a diamond simulant it’s going to cost considerably less than a diamond.
+Unsurprisingly, because it is manmade and considered a diamond simulant, cubic zirconia is going to cost considerably less than a diamond.
 "Natural diamonds typically range anywhere from $7,000 to $10,000 per carat based on quality and exact specifications," Wegman says.
 "A cubic zirconia is typically less than $30 per 'carat.'"

 Due to this vast price difference, it makes sense that cubic zirconia is the dominant diamond imitation, with current production of approximately 60 million carats per year, according to the Gemological Institute of America.